 Autonomy, Robotics, & Intelligent Algorithms (ARIA) Lab

-Lab Mission: We pioneer algorithmic technologies for robust robotic perception & autonomy.
+Lab Mission: We pioneer algorithms for robotic perception & autonomy.

 Funded PhD positions:

-We have fully-funded PhD positions for students who are interested in robotics, computer vision, or applied machine learning research (application link).
-ARIA lab is committed to diversity, equity, and inclusion, and we encourage all students (particularly female, underrepresented, and minority students) to apply.
+We have PhD positions for students interested in robotics, computer vision, or applied machine learning research (submit your lab application here).

 Office: Brown Hall, 280-N